FWDekker/fo4vr-modlist/README.md

   You may get a CTD otherwise.
   Some claim that Buffout4 fixes this, but in my game, it didn't, as I would continue to CTD.
 * Don't swim, lol
+* Aiming with a gun in the Vault is dogshit bat.
+  Give it up, just use your stick for now... we'll fix guns later.

 ## 5.2 Configure controls<a name="configure-controls"></a> <small><sup>[top ▲](#toc)</sup></small>
 (**TODO**)